madhu-0033/phase-5/README.md

 # phase-5
-# COVID-19 Data Analysis and Linear Regression
+#  Product demand prediction using machine learningand Linear Regression

 This Python script analyzes product demand prediction using machine learning using Pandas and performs a simple linear regression using scikit-learn to predict the number of confirmed cases based on the number of cured and deceased cases.
 Additionally, it provides a mean squared error as a measure of the model's performance.